TheMannu/AWS-Services/08 - S3/S3-One-Short.md

 **Example:**
 If you’re storing old backup files that you rarely need to access, Glacier or Glacier Deep Archive is a cost-effective option.

+### S3 Storage Calculator

+The **S3 Storage Calculator** helps estimate costs based on factors like data volume, number of requests, and data transfer.
+You input the amount of storage, retrieval requests, and data transfer to see the estimated monthly cost.

+**Example:**
+If you store 100 GB of data and expect 100,000 GET requests per month, the calculator will help you forecast the cost based on these factors.